 Alzheimer’s Dementia

-Alzheimer’s Dementia is medically characterized as a short list of things: progressive cognitive decline, hyperphosphorylation of tau proteins, and the buildup of hard-to-rid-of beta-amyloid peptide fragments, especially Aβ42 (an extremely easily-clumped species).
+Alzheimer’s Dementia is physiologically characterized as a list of things: hyperphosphorylation of tau proteins, and the buildup of hard-to-rid-of beta-amyloid peptide fragments, especially Aβ42 (an extremely easily clumped species) and oligomers.
 Creation of Aβ42 is pathologically caused by the cleavage of amyloid precursor proteins (APP) by β-secretase enzymes outside of the Aβ region of the protein.
 Normally, when α-secretase cleaves this protein, it “destroys” this “stickier” region.
 However, β-secretase cleaves amyloid precursor proteins outside of this “stickier” region, essentially keeping it intact.
 After cleavage, γ-secretase is the enzyme that is responsible for “releasing” the cleaved fragments into the extracellular space.
 For a generalized understanding, the production of these isn’t the main problem in AD.
 It’s that the enzymes, which are responsible for “ridding” of them, are expressed in a lesser frequency, or are broken down due to oxidative stress.
 In other words, there is so much radioactive waste that your local garbage facility is starting to malfunction.

 Here is a picture for better understanding: